reemplazable/metric-o-meter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a small application demo to visualize some metrics.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.1.2

+* Bundler version: 2.3.18

-* System dependencies
+* System dependencies: sqlite3

 * Configuration